Emergent Symmetry in Quantum Phase Transitions: From Deconfined Quantum Critical Point to Gapless Quantum Spin Liquid

-\blue {\it Discussion.}--- In summary, using the state-of-the-art tensor network method, we study the $J_{1x}$-$J_{1y}$-$J_2$ model.
-In strong anisotropy region, we identify a continuous phase transition line between the AFM and columnar VBS phase, where emergent O(4) symmetry appears.
-With decreasing the strength of anisotropy, the AFM-VBS transition line terminates at a tricritical point, and from which a gapless QSL emerges between the AFM and VBS phase.
-Most surprisingly, we find that the emergent O(4) symmetry persists on the QSL-VBS phase boundary.
-We stress that the discovered QSL phase could not be a finite size effect for the following reasons.
-On one hand, a peculiar point located at $(J_{1y},J_2)\simeq (0.6,0.3)$ is suggested by an early study using the coupled cluster method~\cite{Bishop2008}, which is very close to our estimated tricritical point at $(J_{1y},J_2)\simeq (0.58,0.27)$.
-On the other hand, recent studies consistently support the appearance of QSL phase in the $J_1$-$J_2$ and $J_1$-$J_2$-$J_3$ models ~\cite{gong2014,wang2017,Ferrari2020,yusuke2021,liuQSL,liuj1j2j3}.
-Moreover, the emergent O(4) symmetry on the QSL-VBS boundary does not appear on the AFM-QSL boundary, which helps us clearly identify the QSL region.
-We note that in the $J_1$-$J_2$-$J_3$ model with $C_4$ lattice symmetry, the emergent SO(5) symmetry seems not to appear on the QSL-VBS phase boundary~\cite{liuj1j2j3}, and very precise numerical results of correlation length exponent give $\nu\sim 0.45$ for SO(5) deconfined transition ~\cite{loopmodel1,JQ2016,JQ2020}, which is inconsistent with the conformal bootstrap constraint $\nu>0.51$~\cite{conformalbootstrap}, perhaps indicating a weakly first-order transition in the thermodynamic limit.
-Remarkably, in the $J_{1x}$-$J_{1y}$-$J_2$ model, as the QSL-VBS phase transition is unlikely to be weakly first order, such an emergent O(4) symmetry should survive in the thermodynamic limit.
+In summary, we study the $J_{1x}$-$J_{1y}$-$J_2$ model using the state-of-the-art tensor network method.
+In the strong-anisotropy region, we identify a continuous phase transition line between the AFM and columnar VBS phase, where emergent O(4) symmetry appears.
+With weakening anisotropy, the AFM--VBS transition line terminates at a tricritical point, from which a gapless QSL emerges between the AFM and VBS phases.
+Most surprisingly, we find that the emergent O(4) symmetry persists on the QSL--VBS phase boundary.
+We stress that the discovered QSL phase cannot be a finite-size effect for the following reasons.
+First, a peculiar point located at $(J_{1y},J_2)\simeq (0.6,0.3)$ was suggested by a previous study using the coupled cluster (CC) method~\cite{Bishop2008}, and this point is close to our estimated tricritical point at $(J_{1y},J_2)\simeq (0.58,0.27)$.
+Second, recent studies have consistently supported the appearance of a QSL phase in the $J_1$-$J_2$ and $J_1$-$J_2$-$J_3$ models ~\cite{gong2014,wang2017,Ferrari2020,yusuke2021,liuQSL,liuj1j2j3}.
+Third, the emergent O(4) symmetry on the QSL--VBS boundary does not appear on the AFM--QSL boundary, which helps us clearly identify the QSL region.
+We note that in the $J_1$-$J_2$-$J_3$ model with $C_4$ lattice symmetry, the emergent SO(5) symmetry seems not to appear on the QSL--VBS phase boundary~\cite{liuj1j2j3}, and precise numerical calculation of the correlation length exponent gives $\nu\sim 0.45$ for the SO(5) deconfined transition ~\cite{loopmodel1,JQ2016,JQ2020}, which is inconsistent with the conformal bootstrap constraint $\nu>0.51$~\cite{conformalbootstrap}, suggesting a weakly first-order transition in the thermodynamic limit.
+In the $J_{1x}$-$J_{1y}$-$J_2$ model, since the QSL--VBS phase transition is unlikely to be weakly first order, we believe that such an emergent O(4) symmetry should survive in the thermodynamic limit.